mendix/docs/content/releasenotes/data-hub/index.md

 #### Improvements

-* Non-CompanyAdmins are now navigated to Control Center landing page instead of getting an "Access Denied" message.
+* Non-company admins are now navigated to the Control Center landing page instead of getting the **Access Denied** message.

 ### November 11th, 2021